My laboratory is focused on elucidating the molecular and cellular mechanisms involved in iron homeostasis.

 Phone: (617) 643-3181

 Fax: (617) 643-3182

 My laboratory is focused on elucidating the molecular and cellular mechanisms involved in iron homeostatis.
-Our ultimate goal is to identify new treatment strategies for disorders of iron homeostatis, such as the anemia of chronic disease (including the anemia of chronic kidney disease) and the iron overload disorder hemochromatosis.
+Our ultimate goal is to identify new treatment strategies for disorders of iron homeostatis, such as the anemia of chronic disease (including the anemia of chronic kidney disease) and the iron overload disorder homeostasis.

 Based on its ability to donate and accept electrons, iron is essential for many biological reactions important for living organisms including oxygen transport, cellular respiration, and DNA synthesis.
 However, this same property makes excess iron toxic by generating free radicals that can damage lipid membranes, proteins, and nucleic acids leading to cell death.
 As a result, iron levels must be tightly regulated both on a cellular level and systemically.